“The ability to simplify means to eliminate the unnecessary so that the necessary may speak.”

-Although minority scholarships are abundant in India, access to information about them is limited.
+Although minority scholarship options are abundant in India, access to information about them is limited.
 Interested candidates find it difficult to gather all the required information and often miss out on one or the other aspect of filling the application form.
-This leads to rejection of scholarship applications and ultimately drop-outs due to non-availability of funds to pursue education.
+This leads to rejection of minority scholarship applications and ultimately drop-outs due to non-availability of funds to pursue education.

-Buddy4Study aims to simplify the process of scholarship application and that is why we decided to prepare an ultimate guide for Minority Scholarships in India that would help students and parents alike.
+Buddy4Study aims to simplify the process of scholarship application and that is why we decided to prepare an ultimate guide for Minority Scholarship in India that would help students and parents alike.

 With 20.20% of its total population accounting for minorities, India is one of the foremost countries with a rich mix of citizens practising different religions.
 Before we start, let us gather an understanding of what exactly does the term ‘minority/minorities’ denote as per the Indian law.